-Before he could get another shot off, Aidan lunged at him off his good right leg.
-The bayonet pierced Gordo's torso just below the rib case rupturing his spleen and liver.
-Still standing but in the throes of death, Gordo let out a bloodcurdling gasp.
-To be sure, Aidan yanked the bayonet upwards, which lifted the sagging body off the ground.
+Before he could get another shot off, Aidan lunged at him off his good leg.
+The bayonet pierced Gordo just below the rib case, rupturing his spleen and liver.
+Still standing but in the throes of death, Gordo let out a bloodcurdling shriek .
+To be sure the wound he dealt was fatal, Aidan yanked the bayonet upwards to lift the sagging body from the ground and shake it like a ragdoll.